code42/code42cli/README.md

 code42 high-risk-employee bulk add users_to_add.csv
 ```

-Note that for `bulk remove`, the file only has to contain an end-line list of users.
+Note that for `bulk remove`, the file only has to be an end-line delimited list of users, with one line per user.

 ## Known Issues